agoga/nreshk/readme.txt

          Travis Metcalfe - travis@spsci.org
          Tim Brown (original pipeline based on Tim Brown's IDL pipeline)

+Working.ipynb is the main Jupyter notebook which contains the wrapper for the pipeline.

 The following is the required folder structure to get the pipeline to run on your data: nreshk > python files.py
        > data\